Behavioral issues? Reactivity, barking, chewing, fear, or anxiety etc.

 BEHAVIORAL consultations are available Wednesdays and Thursdays at 10 am or 4 pm for NEW clients.

-Behavioral issues I see are considered on a case-by-case basis and include, but are not limited to, the following issues:
+Behavioral issues are considered on a case-by-case basis and include, but are not limited to, the following issues:

 - Exuberance and boundary issues: jumping, barking, pulling, digging, chewing, etc.